 - Toledo, Dr. Andrew at Reproductive Biology Associates in Atlanta, Georgia.

-- Walmer, Dr. David at Duke Fertility Services in Durham, North Carolina.
-Favors MDL and high-stim protocols.
+- Walmer, Dr. David at Atlantic Reproductive Medicine Specialists in Raleigh, North Carolina.

 U.S. – Northeast

 - Cardone, Dr. Vito at Cardone Reproductive Medicine & Infertility in Stoneham, MA.

 - Check, Dr. Jerome at The Cooper Center in Marlton, NJ.
 Very receptive to high fsh and older patients.

 - Davis, Dr. Owen at Cornell in NY.